SAbubakarQ/Sudoku_Solver_Backtracking-AC3/README.md

-# Sudoku Solver: Using Backtracking and Arc Consistency - 3 Algorithms
  # Welcome to Sudoku Solver!
 Written by: Sahibzada Abubakar Bin Qasim
+ ## Sudoku Solver: Using Backtracking and Arc Consistency - 3 Algorithms

 To compile all the files:
     1. type 'python3 Sudoku_solver.py' into the terminal